SFCMS Clubs & Activities

 The mission of Science Olympiad is to promote and improve student interest in Science and to improve the quality of K-12 Science education throughout the nation.

-- To create a passion for learning Science by supporting elementary and secondary Science Olympiad tournaments at building, district, county, state, and national levels, with an emphasis on teamwork and a commitment to excellence.
+The Science Olympiad vision to accomplish this mission is:- To create a passion for learning Science by supporting elementary and secondary Science Olympiad tournaments at building, district, county, state, and national levels, with an emphasis on teamwork and a commitment to excellence.

 - To improve the quality of K-12 Science education throughout the nation by changing the way Science is perceived and the way it is taught, with an emphasis on problem-solving and hands-on, minds-on Constructivist learning practices.
 This goal is accomplished through in-depth core curriculum training workshops and the distribution of curriculum materials to thousands of teachers.